OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 ![GitHub actions integrating with Octopus Deploy build](github-actions-integration.png)

 We've shipped our first official GitHub Actions for Octopus Deploy.
-These initial actions cover the core integration scenarios so you can connect your GitHub builds with your deploys and runbook runs in Octopus:
+These initial actions cover the core integration scenarios to connect your GitHub builds with your deploys and runbook runs in Octopus:

 - [Push packages](https://github.com/marketplace/actions/push-package-to-octopus-deploy) to Octopus Deploy.
 - [Create releases](https://github.com/marketplace/actions/create-release-in-octopus-deploy) in Octopus Deploy.